open-source-for-researchers/open-source-workshop/practicalexercises/github/git-02-cloning-and-collaborating.md

 ## Save your repository to the Internet.

 Right now your work is only on your computer - it's neither open nor backed up yet.

+1. Along the top bar there should be a button that says "Publish repository".
+Click it!
+2. Untick the box that says "make this code private."
+3. Click "Publish repository".
+It may take a few moments to complete.